Use this endpoint to send data to one or more variables of a Device

 }Send data with global timestamp:

-Update multiples variables with a global timestamp sent as a query parameter.
+Update multiple variables with a global timestamp sent as a query parameter.
 Variables with an individual timestamp will override the global timestamp:

 $ curl -X POST 'https://industrial.api.ubidots.com/api/v1.6/devices/<device_label>/?timestamp=1634311791000' \